 The impact of this process on democracy can be extremely harmful.
 Right-wing extremist messages can become normalised by the attention they get from the media.
 Every time they are repeated they become a more acceptable part of reality.
 Such a situation is particularly problematic when politicians of established parties not only follow the populist logic, but also adopt right-wing populist ideology to better succeed in getting more attention from the media and the voters.
 This move is dangerous because it can shift the democratic sphere towards non-democratic or anti-democratic standards.
 In order to avoid such a dangerous situation, both political and media actors must be self-critical about their role.
 Otherwise, they can become part of the right-wing populist strategy.

-Paula Diehl is a political scientist at Berlin’s Humboldt University.
-She focuses on political theory, sociology, representation, populism, and national socialism.
+Paula Diehl is a Senior Lecturer for “Theory, History, and Culture of the Political” at the University of Bielefeld.
 A version of this article was originally published by “Die Politische Meinung” and can be accessed here.